-The academic costume has always consisted of three parts: the gown, the hood (Master's and Doctoral degrees only) and the cap.
+The academic costume (better known as regalia) has always consisted of three parts: the gown, the hood (Master's and Doctoral degrees only) and the cap.
 It has traditionally been worn at commencement exercises as a record of the academic achievement of the participants.
 Its use originated in the Middle Ages, when all undergraduates were required to wear clerical robes similar in style to those of the regular clergy.
 This type of dress was appropriate since all students were expected to enter the ranks of the clergy.
 The colors on the robe and tassel represent the status and discipline of the wearer.
 Some schools, such as Harvard, use a distinctive color for the entire gown.
 In this country a color system was adopted in 1893 to identify the academic discipline in which the degree was earned.

 Cords distinguish those students who have earned Departmental Honors, University Honors, and/or who have graduated from the University’s Honors College.
 Graduates may wear as many cords as they qualify for.
 The colors, and the academic achievement they represent, are as follows: white, cum laude; silver, magna cum laude; gold, summa cum laude; purple, University Honors College; and red, Departmental Honors.